RexxLA/rexx-repository/ARB/standards/work-in-progress/document/definitions_and_document_notation.md

 function or routine, however invoked.

 built-in function
-: A function (which may be called as a subroutine) that is defined in section nnn of this standard and can be used directly from a program.
+: A function (which may be called as a subroutine) that is defined in section <!--TODO-->nnn of this standard and can be used directly from a program.

 character string